EulerRoom/eulerroom-live/README.md

 Once you have configured the main public nginx server on your remote host, you can close the tunnel and access directly through your host domain.

+By default, all data will be stored in the `data/` directory on the cloned repo.
+If you want to change the location, you should modify the Docker compose file, in particular the `volumes` settings on each service.

 ### Muxy configuration